 Last week I returned just briefly, too briefly alas to write or even think about a review, but enough time to make a quick mention for the benefit of any north London readers visiting the blog who might like to get down.

-Sean Hargreaves, top left in the photo (with Bobby Quigley on guitar beside him and Chris Dodd on bass guitar) from that earlier occasion, on keys is still playing a blinder teasing the house trio along and taking plenty of meaty solos when the moment demands.
+Sean Hargreaves, (with Bobby Quigley on guitar beside him and Chris Dodd on bass guitar) from that earlier occasion, on keys is still playing a blinder teasing the house trio along and taking plenty of meaty solos when the moment demands.
 It's just groove all night.

 Lightning struck twice in the same place last week as another titan of a jazz drummer Saleem Raman was appearing.